GoogleCloudPlatform/jetty-runtime/tests/README.md

 * testing is disabled by default, activated via -Plocal or -Premote
 * local and remote testing are mutually exclusive
+* a custom ContainerRunner junit test runner is used to find tests to run
+* test classes should extend the AbstractIntegrationTest from gcloud-testing-core
-* local integration tests end in ‘LocalIntegrationTest’
+* local integration tests have the @Local annotation
-* remote integration tests end in ‘RemoteIntegrationTest’
+* remote integration tests have the @Remote annotation
+* the junit @Ignore annotation is respected

 Properties:
 ====